spclk/spclk.github.io/README.md

 # PORTFOLIO

-This is the repository for my portfolio.
-It will be constantly updated as I am working on multiple coding projects.
+This is my personal portfolio build with React and Materialize.
+It will continue to be updated as I am working on multiple coding projects.

 ## My Resume is also included in this repository.